September around the garden

-Special Offer: Visit our online shop and avail of a 10% discount on our binocular range during July, or drop in to the Irish Garden Birds shop located within the Blooms and Rooms garden centre at Mount Usher Gardens, Ashford, County Wicklow.
+Visit our online shop drop in to the Irish Garden Birds shop located within the Blooms and Rooms garden centre at Mount Usher Gardens, Ashford, County Wicklow.

-Finally, we are very happy to respond to any queries you may have about any aspect of garden wildlife: please use the contact us form.
+We are happy to respond to any queries you may have about any aspect of garden wildlife: please use the contact us form.